esi-neuroscience/syncopy/doc/source/quickstart/quickstart.rst

 informing us, that for this dataset a spectral smoothing of 3Hz required 5 Slepian tapers.

+The resulting new dataset ``fft_spectra`` is of type :class:`syncopy.SpectralData`, which is the general datatype storing the results of a time-frequency analysis.

 .. hint::
    Try typing ``fft_spectra.log`` into your interpreter and have a look at :doc:`Trace Your Steps: Data Logs </user/logging>` to learn more about Syncopy's logging features